| We

 unfinished horn products are very likely to be

-can not ship any horn or antler items on
+can not ship any horn items on this page to

 |